Verified badges help people more easily find the public figures, celebrities and brands they want to follow. Learn more:

 - Make sure you're logged in to the account you're requesting a verified badge for.

-- Go to your profile and tap .
+- Go to your profile by tapping in the bottom right.

 Keep in mind that even if your account is eligible for verification, submitting a request doesn't guarantee that your account will be verified.
 Learn what happens after you apply for verification.